-• Taxes on foreign oil and gas extraction income.
-Reduce taxes paid or accrued by taxes imposed on foreign oil and gas extraction income.
-The amount of the reduction is the amount by which your foreign oil and gas extraction taxes exceed the amount of your foreign oil and gas extraction income for the year multiplied by a fraction equal to your pre-credit U.S. tax liability (for example, Form 1040, line 44) divided by your worldwide income.
+Taxes on combined foreign oil and gas income.
+Reduce taxes paid or accrued by a portion of taxes imposed on combined foreign oil and gas income.
+The amount of the reduction is the amount by which your foreign oil and gas taxes exceed the amount of your combined foreign oil and gas income for the year multiplied by a fraction equal to your pre-credit U.S. tax liability (for example, Form 1040, line 44) divided by your worldwide taxable income.
 You may be entitled to carry over to other years taxes reduced under this rule.
 See section 907(f).
+Combined foreign oil and gas income is the sum of foreign oil related income and foreign oil and gas extraction income.
+Foreign oil and gas taxes are the sum of foreign oil and gas extraction taxes and foreign oil related taxes.